-The hedge type is on net investment abroad.
-The risk management strategy focuses on hedging the effect of exchange range fluctuations on the investments and goodwill of GNB Perú and GNB Paraguay, whose functional currencies are the Peruvian New Sol and Paraguayan Guaraní, respectively, through the fluctuations of the Subordinated Bonds in dollars, denominated as hedge accounting.
-This objective is achieved by maintaining the placement of bonds in the market, to which end said instruments will be renewed before their maturity, and if necessary issuances will be made to maintain the hedge in the future.
+The type of hedge is Net investment abroad.
+The risk management strategy is based on the exchange rate variability in the investments and goodwill of GNB Peru and GNB Paraguay, whose functional currencies are the Nuevo Sol and the Guarani, respectively, being hedged by the variation in the Subordinated Bonds in dollars recorded by the hedge accounting method.
+This objective is achieved by maintaining in the market the placement of subordinated bonds, for which the renewal of such instruments before their maturity will be managed and, if necessary, new issues will be made to guarantee the hedges in the future.